rinemba/rinemba.github.io/_posts/2014-08-05-August-Meeting-Notes.md

 ---
 layout: post
 title: August 2014 Meeting Minutes
-excerpt: "Minutes of the RI NEMBA chapter meeting.
-Held Tuesday, Aug.
-5 7:00 PM at Doherty’s.
-6 in attendance."
 ---

 Minutes of the RI NEMBA chapter meeting.
 Held Tuesday, Aug.
 5 7:00 PM at Doherty’s.
 6 in attendance.